Beamter: Designations of office

-(concerning schemes C and W, please see below.
-The W-classification has been introduced in 2002 to replace the C-classification for new appointments with the intention to allow salary negotiations for high profile individuals albeight the W scale starts on a lower level than the C scale and does not increase with age (comparison between base levels W3 to C4 and W2 to C3, respectively.))
+Concerning schemes C and W, see below.
+The W-classification was introduced in 2002 to replace the C-classification for new appointments with the intention to allow salary negotiations for high profile individuals, although the W scale starts on a lower level than the C scale and does not increase with age (comparison between base levels W3 to C4 and W2 to C3, respectively).